Table of Contents

 If your company currently uses an in-house server for Domain Controller benefits such as a single user login (for computer, Outlook, file access etc) and group policies, or if the server also hosts other applications… SharePoint alone will not cut the mustard.
 If you wish to move these services off your server too, a migration to cloud solutions will be needed.
-However, if the latter is not relevant to your company, an Office 365 package alone could possibly tick all the boxes for your business… keep reading!
+However, if the latter is not relevant to your company, an Microsoft 365 package alone could possibly tick all the boxes for your business… keep reading!

 Number of files

 When using the computer hard disk syncing functionality, only 5,000 files can be synced from the online portal to a PC or Mac per folder or ‘Library’, so for example your ‘HR’ folder can have 5k files, your ‘Accounts’ folder can have 5k files etc. You can create as many file libraries as needed as long as the total storage doesn’t exceed 25TB (that’s a lot!).
 Be careful though as having many libraries can impact the reliability of the syncing tool, and may also be confusing for some staff members, e.g. ‘Marketing 1’, ‘Marketing 2’, ‘Marketing 3’ etc.